On the integrality of Seshadri constants of abelian surfaces

 \begin{proposition} Let $E$ be an elliptic curve with complex multiplication.
 Write $\End(E)=\Z[\sigma]$ as above.
 A line bundle \be L=\mathcal O_{E\times E}(a_1F_1+a_2F_2+a_3\Delta +a_4\Gamma) \ee is ample if and only if the two inequalities \be a_1+a_2+2a_3+(|\sigma|^2+1)a_4 & > & 0 \\ a_1a_2+a_1a_3+a_1a_4+a_2a_3+|\sigma|^2a_2a_4+|1-\sigma|^2a_3a_4 & > & 0 \ee are satisfied. \end{proposition}

-\begin{proof} This follows from the fact that a line bundle $L$ is ample if and only if both $L\cdot(F_1+F_2)$ and $L^2$ are positive (by the improvement of the Nakai-Moishezon criterion valid on abelian varieties \cite[Cor.~4.3.3]{BL:CAV}). \end{proof}
+\begin{proof} This follows from the fact that a line bundle $L$ is ample if and only if both $L^2$ and the intersection of $L$ with the ample line bundle $\mathcal{O}_{E\times E}(F_1+F_2)$ are positive (by the improvement of the Nakai-Moishezon criterion valid on abelian varieties \cite[Cor.~4.3.3]{BL:CAV}). \end{proof}